Wyn Enterprise User Guide

 To Preview a Dashboard

-1. In the Document Portal of Wyn Enterprise, select the dashboard you want to preview.
+1. In the Document or Resource Portal of the Wyn Enterprise application, select the dashboard you want to preview.

 Click Preview on Document List